Frequently Asked Questions

 Contact the carrier with questions or issues related to your coverage, including comments about specific services and details of what is covered.
-The carriers administer the healthcare plans and have your individual account details so they are in the best position to help answer your questions or resolve any problems.
+The carriers administer the healthcare plans and have your individual account details, so they are in the best position to help answer your questions or resolve any problems.

-- Can I decline insurance upon retirement but enroll at a later date?
+- Can I decline insurance upon retirement, but enroll at a later date?

 If you have the premium subsidy benefit, you can decline insurance and enroll at a later date.
 Your enrollment period begins six months after you apply and submit your proofs, unless you have a qualifying event.

-If you have the personal healthcare fund, you cannot enroll in insurance at a later date.
+If you have the Personal Healthcare Fund, you cannot enroll in insurance at a later date.

-Click here for full details on enrolling after retirement.
+See details on enrolling after retirement.

 - If I die, will my spouse be able to continue insurance coverage (with or without survivor option)?